Professor Emerit

 The dean’s office is responsible for submitting an up-to-date curriculum vitae on behalf of the retiring colleague to the Office of the Vice-Provost, Faculty Relations.

-Librarian Emeritus/Emerita or Archivist Emeritus/Emerita
+Librarian Emerit or Archivist Emerit

 Standards